osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data source configuration.md

 **Note:** During installation, it is possible to add a single Modbus TCP adapter which is named Modbus1.
 The following example uses this component name.

-   The following example shows the HTTPS request using curl (run this command from the same directory where the file is located):
+Example using curl (run this command from the same directory where the file is located):

 ```bash
 curl -v -d "@DataSource.config.json" -H "Content-Type: application/json" "http://localhost:5590/api/v1/configuration/Modbus1/DataSource"